 Is it safe?

 Botox® therapy has a good safety profile.
-It has been used in millions of people worldwide, and to treat many medical conditions, including eye spasm and neck spasm.
+It has been used in millions of people worldwide, and to treat many medical conditions, including eye spasm, neck spasm and headaches.

 Botox® therapy is used in young children with cerebral palsy, where it relaxes contracted muscles to help them walk and improve their hygiene.
 As with many of the medical treatments, it is often used for this in doses over 10 times the amount used for the average adult frown line.
 Botox® therapy is also used to treat excessive sweating.
 The safety has been proven over the past 20 years through extensive testing and research.